Protecting the health of our community remains our top priority as we continue to monitor developments related to the pandemic.

 We have reduced residence capacity by approximately 50%.
 We anticipate having 900 students living on campus in the spring, and have reserved separate rooms for students who may require isolation at any point during the semester.
 Common spaces, rooms, and restrooms have been modified in alignment with best health practices, including use of dividers between sinks, assigned restrooms, enhanced cleaning procedures, limits on visitors, and more.
 Information about retrieving items from storage has been provided to students.
 Students returning to campus are encouraged to review the following.
 For questions, please contact firstname.lastname@example.org.

-Athletics.
 See our Return to Practice Plan and FAQs.
-Access to athletic facilities will be available to students, faculty, and staff members only, on a reservation basis, beginning Jan.
+Note that student-athletes have special protocols for testing and quarantine that may differ from the general student body.
+Access to athletic facilities is available to students, faculty, and staff members only, on a reservation basis, beginning Jan.
 26: schedule and reservation information.

 Student testing: Testing twice a week is mandatory for all students living both on and off campus in the Tacoma area.
 Faculty and staff members: Frequency of testing (once or twice a week) depends on the amount of time spent on campus and the nature of your work.
 Testing will be held five days a week in a testing pavilion located on the Event Lawn.
 The test will be a self-administered saliva PCR test, with results available within 24–48 hours.